-Early Diagnosis of cancer: Guide to the GP Contract 2020/21 for PCNs and Practices
+Early Diagnosis of cancer: Guide to the GP Contract 2021/22 for Primary Care Networks (PCNs) and Practices

 How we can help you

 GPs play a pivotal role in diagnosing cancer earlier and supporting the NHS Long-Term Plan ambition to diagnose 75% of cancers at stage 1 or 2 by 2028.

 The aim of this information is to support GP practices and Primary Care Networks to deliver on their GP contract requirements for the early diagnosis of cancer.
 See the GP contract requirements for 2021/22 or See the QOF QI changes for 2021/22.

 These GP contract webpages and the recommendations have been developed with our team of CRUK GPs.
 The CRUK GPs are all practising GPs, as well as being involved in more strategic work across their respective Cancer Alliances.